sclorg/django-ex/README.md

 ## Special files in this repository

-[TODO]
+Apart from the regular files created by Django (`project/*`, `welcome/*`, `manage.py`), this repository contains:

 ```
+.sti/
-.sti/                 - scripts used by source-to-image
+└── bin/           - scripts used by source-to-image
+    ├── assemble   - executed to produce a Docker image with your code and dependencies during build
+    └── run        - executed to start your app during deployment

-openshift/            - application templates
+openshift/         - application templates for OpenShift

+scripts/           - helper scripts to automate some tasks

+gunicorn_conf.py   - configuration for the gunicorn HTTP server

+requirements.txt   - list of dependencies
 ```

 ## Deploying to OpenShift